 Pollen grains and mold spores are reported as the number of particles per cubic meter of air sampled.

 Efficient equipment collects tiny particles.
-In January 2000, the Saint Louis County Department of Health replaced a roto-rod sampler that had been in use since 1985 with a more efficient, slit-type-volumetric spore trap.
-The device is mounted on the roof of a centrally located, Saint Louis County Department of Health building, where it collects airborne particles of pollen and mold.
+In January 2000, the Saint Louis County Department of Public Health replaced a roto-rod sampler that had been in use since 1985 with a more efficient, slit-type-volumetric spore trap.
+The device is mounted on the roof of a centrally located, Saint Louis County Department of Public Health building, where it collects airborne particles of pollen and mold.
 Pollen grains and mold spores, ranging in size between one and 100 microns, flow through the sampling apparatus and stick to a greased flat surface.